xuru/pyvisdk/sources/do/virtual_device.txt

     .. py:attribute:: backing

         Information about the backing of this virtual device presented in the context of the virtual machine's environment.
-Not all devices are required to have backing information.
+Not all devices are required to have backing information.See VirtualMachineConfigOption

     .. py:attribute:: connectable